tomasxvavra/TeaTimer/readme.md

 # Features

-* Minimalistic and very simple to use.
+* Minimalistic and very easy to use.
 * Countdown starts automatically after start.
-Restart button may be used to start later.
+Restart button may be used for delayed start.
-* Change desired time when ever you desire.
+* Change desired time whenever you desire.
 * Timer does not stop after timeout - you can change your mind and increase steep time.
 If you forget about your tea, you will still know how long it was steeped.
 * Stays always on top, so you will not forget about it :)
 * Visual alarm after timeout.
-* Select desired time manually o from from drop down menu.
+* Select desired time manually or from from a drop down menu.

 ## Tested platforms